+Who a concern should be reported to will depend on the seriousness and sensitivity of the issues and who is suspected of the wrongdoing.
+Concerns can be raised with any of the following:

+- Line manager

+- Senior Manager/Head of Department

+- A member of Directors Group

+- The Director

+- The Head of People

-- 7.1 Who a concern should be reported to will depend on the seriousness and sensitivity of the issues and who is suspected of the wrongdoing.
-Concerns can be raised with any of the following: - Line manager - Senior Manager/Head of Department - A member of Directors Group - The Director - The Monitoring Officer - 7.2 Concerns regarding the Director should be raised with the Chair of Trustees who will decide how the investigation will proceed.
-The Chair has the right to refer the complaint/concern back to management if he/she feels that the management can more appropriately investigate the complaint without any conflict of interest. - 7.3 Concerns about a Trustee should be raised with the Charities Commission if it is inappropriate to raise within the organisation. - 7.4 Concerns may be raised by telephone, in person or in writing.
-Staff who wish to make a written report should mention the following: - the background and history of the concern (giving relevant dates) - the reason for the concern - 7.5 Staff should report the concern at the earliest opportunity so that action can be taken.
+Concerns regarding the Director should be raised with the Chair of Trustees who will decide how the investigation will proceed.
+The Chair has the right to refer the complaint/concern back to management if he/she feels that the management can more appropriately investigate the complaint without any conflict of interest.

+Concerns about a Trustee should be raised with the Charities Commission if it is inappropriate to raise within the organisation.

+Concerns may be raised by telephone, in person or in writing.
+Staff who wish to make a written report should mention the following:

+- the background and history of the concern (giving relevant dates) - the reason for the concern

+Staff should report the concern at the earliest opportunity so that action can be taken.

-- 7.6 Although staff are not expected to prove beyond doubt the truth of an allegation, they will need to demonstrate to the person contacted that there are reasonable grounds for concern. - 7.7 The charity, Public Concern at Work, provides independent advice on whistleblowing and can be contacted as follows:
+Although staff are not expected to prove beyond doubt the truth of an allegation, they will need to demonstrate to the person contacted that there are reasonable grounds for concern.

+The charity, Public Concern at Work, provides independent advice on whistleblowing and can be contacted as follows: